Minimax Strikes Back: Background

-We present in this section the two zero learning frameworks used in the experiments of this article.
+We detail in this section the two zero learning frameworks used in the experiments of this article.

-\subsection{Polygames Learning Algorithm}
+\subsubsection{Polygames Learning Algorithm}

-Polygames uses its search algorithm, MCTS with PUCT and First Play Urgency, to generate games, by playing against itself.
-It uses the information from these games to update its neural network, which is used by its search algorithm to evaluate states by a value and by a policy (i.e. a probability distribution on the actions to be played in a state).
-For each finished game, the network is trained to associate with each state of the state sequence the result of the end of that game (which is -1 or 0 or + 1).
-It is also trained, at the same time, to associate with each state a particular policy whose probability of each action is calculated from the number of time this action is selected in the search from that state.
+Polygames uses its search algorithm, MCTS with PUCT, to generate matches, by playing against itself.
+It uses the information from these matches to update its neural network.
+This neural network is used by the search algorithm to evaluate states by a value and by a policy (i.e. a probability distribution on the actions playable in that state).
+For each finished match, the network is trained to associate with each state of the state sequence of this match the result of the end of that match (which is $-1$ for a loss, $0$ for a draw, and $+ 1$ for a win).
+It is also trained, at the same time, to associate with each state a particular policy.
+In that ``target'' policy, the probability of an action is proportional to $N^{\nicefrac{1}{\tau}}$ where $N$ is the number of times this action has been selected in the search from that state and $\tau$ is a parameter.
+Note that, during each Polygames learning process, several games are performed in parallel and their evaluations are batched in order to be evaluated in parallel on the GPU.